GEOS270/Module4/docs/Application_Part4.md

 1) **Zonal Statistics**:  This method is faster, but can be applied in a more limited number of circumstances.

-2) **Raster to Polygon Conversion**: This method involves converting between data types and requires more a few steps, but it is more flexible.
+2) **Raster to Polygon Conversion**: This method involves converting between data types and requires more steps, but it is more flexible.

 # Clean Up Your Workspace Selection